-Brenda Jo Brueggemann is Professor, Department of English, University of Louisville, KY.
+Brenda Jo Brueggemann is a professor in the Department of English at the University of Louisville.

-Susan Burch is Associate Professor, American Studies, Center for the Comparative Study of Race and Ethnicity, Middlebury College, VT.
+Susan Burch is an associate professor of American Studies with the Center for the Comparative Study of Race and Ethnicity at Middlebury College.

 To order by mail, print our Order Form or call: